nottmey/server-driven-ui-poc/README.md

 protoc --dart_out=grpc:lib/proto --proto_path=proto $(find proto -iname "*.proto")

 # in `dart_server` start server
-dart run
+dart run --enable-vm-service

 # in `flutter_project` start and see server generated ui
 flutter run

-# now, feel free to stop the server change the widget data and start it again
+# now, feel free to stop app/server or modify+safe `dart_server/lib/example_data.dart` for hot reload (propagating from server to client)
-# the new representation should directly appear in the app after server start
+# the new representation should directly appear in the app regardless of startup order, directly after reloading
 ```

 ### Limitations